ADVANTICS/documentation/charge-controllers/secc_configuration.md

     index = 1

+The CAN ID index field serves as an identifier for each pistol (charging connector) in the charger.
+It acts as an offset to the CAN IDs, allowing independent addressing of each pistol via the generic CAN bus interface as an individual charger.

+Users must include the index value configured for each pistol in the CAN message identifier.
+The index field in the CAN identifier is represented by bits [28:24].

+Please refer to [**CAN ID index field**](charge-controllers/secc_generic/databases.md#CAN_ID_index_field) for more information.

 `charger_type`

 This entry should indicate the type of charger interface to be used.
 It can be either a [**Generic Interface**](charge-controllers/secc_generic/overview.md#general-operation) or a specific [**Charger Interface**](charge-controllers/charger_interfaces.md)